VELDR/test-fs/README.md

 ### Option 1: Use Docker (Recommended if you don't have MongoDB installed locally)

-If you have Docker installed, run the following command:
+If you have Docker and Docker Compose installed, run the following command:

 ```
 docker compose up